Los Angeles schools reopen after threat prompted closure

 "For all we know, it could have been our school or any other ... that could have been bombed and a lot of kids would have gotten hurt," said 10th grader Kaniah Chapman.

-Officials also said they made crisis counselors available for students and distributed materials to teachers intended to help them lead class discussions on the disruption.
+Officials also said they made crisis counsellors available for students and distributed materials to teachers intended to help them lead class discussions on the disruption.

 New York City Police Commissioner William Bratton and federal officials who asked not to be identified described the decision in Los Angeles as an overreaction.